Leah Poulton: Youth cricket

-Poulton is from Elermore Vale in the New South Wales coastal city of Newcastle, and plays for the Wallsend Cricket Club in the city.
+Poulton is from Elermore Vale in the New South Wales coastal city of Newcastle, and played for the Wallsend Cricket Club in the city.
 She grew up in Newcastle, before moving to Sydney.
-She attended Lambton High School and outside of cricket, she works as a physical education teacher.
+She attended Lambton High School.
+Outside of cricket, she works as a physical education teacher.

 In March 2000, soon after turning 16, she played for New South Wales in the national Under-17 championships.
 She scored 141 runs at a batting average of 23.50 and took two wickets at a bowling average of 15.50 as New South Wales defeated Victoria Blue to win the competition.
 In January 2002, she was selected for the state Under-19 team and scored 112 in the first match, against the Australian Capital Territory.
 She also made two ducks and ended the tournament with 188 runs at 31.33; New South Wales won all of their six matches.